anderspitman/awesome-tunneling/README.md

 # Recommendations

 * For most people, I currently recommend [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).
 Although it's closed source, this is the production-quality service that gets the closest to achieving the dream.
 It's also a loss-leader for Cloudflare's other products which means they can offer it for free.
 * If you want to self-host, there are many options.
-For something production ready [frp](https://github.com/fatedier/frp) is probably what you want.
-If you're a developer, I'd recommend starting with my own [SirTunnel](https://github.com/anderspitman/SirTunnel) project and modifying it for your needs.
-For non-developers and those wanting more of a GUI experience, I created [boringproxy](https://boringproxy.io/).
-It's my take on a comprehensive tunnel proxy solution.
-It's in beta but currently solves almost everything I want.
-Once the server is running this is a very easy tool to use and has some nice features.
+For something production ready I would look at [Pangolin](https://github.com/fosrl/pangolin) or [frp](https://github.com/fatedier/frp).
+If you're a developer and want something very simple, I'd recommend starting with my own [SirTunnel](https://github.com/anderspitman/SirTunnel) project and modifying it for your needs.

 # Open source (at least with a reasonably permissive license)
 * [Telebit](https://telebit.cloud/) - Written in JS.
 [Code](https://git.coolaj86.com/coolaj86/telebit.js).